 A new study suggests that chronic traumatic encephalopathy (CTE), a progressive, degenerative brain disease found in people with a history of repeated head trauma, may be more common among football players than previously thought.
-The study, published in July in the Journal of the American Medical Association (JAMA), found CTE in 99 percent of brains obtained from National Football League (NFL) players, as well as 91 percent of college football players and 21 percent of high school football players.
+The study, published Tuesday in the Journal of the American Medical Association (JAMA), found CTE in 99 percent of brains obtained from National Football League (NFL) players, as well at 91 percent of college football players and 21 percent of high school football players.

-“The data suggest that there is very likely a relationship between exposure to football and risk of developing the disease,” says Jesse Mez, a School of Medicine assistant professor of neurology and lead author on the study.
+“The data suggest that there is very likely a relationship between exposure to football and risk of developing the disease,” says Jesse Mez, a Boston University School of Medicine (MED) assistant professor of neurology and lead author on the study.

 The study has several important limitations, most notably the lack of a control group, and selection bias in the brain collection itself—families of players with symptoms of CTE are far more likely to donate brains to research than those without signs of the disease.
 Despite these limitations, researchers note that the study—the largest and most methodologically rigorous CTE case series ever published—offers important information and direction for further research.

 “The fact that we were able to gather so many instances of a disease that was previously considered quite rare, in eight years, speaks volumes,” says corresponding author Ann McKee, a MED professor of neurology and pathology and director of BU’s CTE Center.
 “There’s just no way that would be possible if this disease were truly rare.”

 “I think the data are very surprising,” she adds.
 “We’ve sort of become accustomed to it, but it is very shocking.”